-- Credit given for work completed for previous education and training. - Examination results from English placement tests and their equivalents. - A final grade for each course for each enrollment period. - A record of all withdrawals, including the last date of attendance and any re-enrollment in courses from which there were withdrawals.
+- Credit given for work completed for previous education and training. - Examination results from English placement tests and their equivalents for currently enrolled students. - · A final grade for each course for each enrollment period. - A record of all withdrawals, including the last date of attendance and any re-enrollment in courses from which there were withdrawals.